Emery Reves: Marriage and later life

 From 1964 to his death, he was married to Wendy Russell, a former American fashion model active in New York and Paris, who had been his companion since 1948.
 They first met at a party at the Manhattan's Plaza hotel around 1945, and left for Europe in 1949.
 Reves and Russell were married in 1964 in Thonex, Switzerland.
 In 1954, the couple purchased a home in Southern France in the French Riviera, Villa La Pausa, which had originally been constructed for fashion designer Coco Chanel.
 The Reeves maintained another residence in Switzerland.
-Churchill was a regular guest at La Pausa in the late 1950s, but his friendship with Emery and Wendy cooled, apparently due to Clementine Churchill's dislike of Wendy.
-A pained letter from Reves to Churchill in early 1960, refusing to invite him to La Pausa again, shows how bitterly estranged the former friends had become; Reves wrote openly about Wendy's struggle with depression and seemed to imply that Clementine, if not Winston himself, had been partly responsible for it.
+Churchill was a regular guest at La Pausa in the late 1950s, but his friendship with Emery and Wendy cooled, apparently because of Clementine Churchill's dislike of Wendy.
+A pained letter from Reves to Churchill in early 1960, which refused to invite him to La Pausa again, shows how bitterly estranged the former friends had become; Reves wrote openly about Wendy's struggle with depression and seemed to imply that Clementine, if not Winston himself, had been partly responsible for it.

-Though a British citizen after February, 1940, as an internationalist, he spent little of his life in the United Kingdom.
+Though a British citizen after February 1940, as an internationalist, he spent little of his life in the United Kingdom.
 He withdrew from his life at La Pausa in his late years as his health declined.
-He died at his chalet in Montreux, Switzerland on October 4, 1981, and his ashes were later interned at his wife Wendy's request at the College of William and Mary in Williamsburg, Virginia.
+He died at his chalet in Montreux, Switzerland on October 4, 1981, and his ashes were later interred at his wife Wendy's request at the College of William and Mary in Williamsburg, Virginia.
 His wife would be buried there after her death in 2007.